qawemlilo/node-blogger/README.md

 ## Contributing
-Fork and send pull request.
-Do not make changes on the master branch.
+Fork and send me a pull request.
+Do not develop on the master branch.

  - For bugs and tweaks create new branch prefixed by `hitfix-`.
  - For new features create a new branch prefixed by `feature-`.

-### Credits
+## Credits
 Node blogger was inspired by [this post](http://tutorialzine.com/2013/03/simple-php-blogging-system) on http://tutorialzine.com.